-From Ravello, we start going down through ancient stairs and paths amid lemon trees; on the way down, we’ll visit a XIII century Church, followed by the ruins of a Roman Basilica.
-We leave the village and get on the trail where you’ll have beautiful views of the Amalfi Coast and the Bay of Salerno, whilst in the middle of the mountains.
+We start going down through ancient stairs and paths amid lemon trees; on the way down, we’ll visit a XIII century Church, followed by the ruins of a Roman Basilica.
+We leave the village and get on the trail where you’ll have beautiful views of the Amalfi Coast and the Bay of Salerno.

 The vegetation of the Valley of the Mills has been studied since 1859 starting with the famous German naturalist Karl Haekel.
 In this subtropical microclimate, one can find Cyclamen, Wild Orchids, Pterris vittata, Pinguicola hirtiflora (a carnivorous plant), Woodwardia Radicans, and Erica terminalis (a rare species of the giant fern which has its origins in the tertiary period).
 In the valley, you can also spot Peregrine Falcons, Otters, and the Spotted Salamander “with glasses”.

 Once we reach the town of Amalfi, we visit the Museum of Paper to discover the medieval tradition of making paper and we will have an opportunity to make our own paper!

 After our visit, there will be free time to further explore Amalfi, have a gelato, purchase souvenirs, or enjoy an espresso and pastry at an outdoor cafe.